Systems of transversal sections near critical energy levels of Hamiltonian systems in $\mathbb{R}^4$: Uniqueness and intersections of pseudo-holomorphic curves

 \begin{prop} Up to reparametrization and $\R$-translation, $\tilde u_{1,E}$ and $\tilde u_{2,E}$ are the unique finite energy $\tilde J_E$-holomorphic planes asymptotic to $P_{2,E}$ at $+\infty$.
 In the same way, $\tilde v_E$ is the unique finite energy $\tilde J_E$-holomorphic cylinder with projected image in $\dot S_E\setminus P_{3,E}$, which is asymptotic to $P_{3,E}$ and to $P_{2,E}$ at $s=+\infty$ and $s=-\infty$, respectively, and so that its asymptotic behavior at $s=+\infty$ is described by a negative eigenvalue of $A_{P_{3,E}}$ with winding number $1$ as in Proposition \ref{asymptoticcylinder}.\end{prop}

-\begin{proof} The argument below follows \cite{HMS} closely.
-Let us start with the case of rigid planes.
-Arguing indirectly we assume that $\tilde u=(a,u):\C \to \R \times W_E$ is a finite energy $\tilde J_E$-holomorphic plane asymptotic to $P_{2,E}$ at $+\infty$, which does not coincide with $\tilde u_{1,E}$ and $\tilde u_{2,E}$ up to reparametrization and $\R$-translation.
-This is equivalent of saying that Since $P_{2,E}$ is unknotted, since $\pi_2(S^3)$ vanishes and since $CZ(P_{2,E})=2$, we have from Theorem 1.3 in \cite{props2} that and $u$ is an embedding.
+\begin{proof} Let us start with the case of the rigid planes.
+Arguing indirectly, we assume that $\tilde u=(a,u):\C \to \R \times W_E$ is a finite energy $\tilde J_E$-holomorphic plane asymptotic to $P_{2,E}$ at $+\infty$, which does not coincide with $\tilde u_{1,E}$ and $\tilde u_{2,E}$ up to reparametrization and $\R$-translation.
+This is equivalent to saying that Since the hyperbolic orbit $P_{2,E}$ is unknotted, $CZ(P_{2,E})=2$ and $\pi_2(S^3)$ vanishes, we have from Theorem 1.3 in \cite{props2} that and $u$ is an embedding.
 Equations \eqref{nigual}, \eqref{uint} and Theorem 1.4 from \cite{props2} imply that